bgrasmo/note-to-self/javascript-basics.md

 # Learning JavaScript - the basics
 Documenting what I learn about Javascript as I go, to keep as a reference-guide for myself as I am sure to need it.

+I programmed in Perl quite a few years ago, so I'm familiar with some programming basics still.
+These notes will probably be a little light in some basic areas because of that.

 # Variables
 Three different ways to declare a variable in Javascript:
 ```javascript